PRIVACY POLICY

 You have the right to revoke your declaration of consent under data protection law at any time.
 The revocation of the consent does not affect the lawfulness of the processing carried out on the basis of the consent up to the revocation.

-Use of Google Tag Manager[DG3]
+Use of LinkedIn

 1. Scope of processing of personal data